AP changes writing style to capitalize ‘’b’’ in Black

 Negro fell out of fashion with the Black Power movement of the 1960s, coming to symbolize subservience.
 African American was often used, but is not always accurate — some Black people don’t trace their lineage to Africa.

-One Black scholar who published an open letter to the AP earlier this week calling for the capitalization said Friday he was pleased that the change happened on Juneteenth, which commemorates when the last enslaved African Americans learned they were free 155 years ago.
+One Black communications professional who published an open letter to the AP earlier this week calling for the capitalization said Friday he was pleased that the change happened on Juneteenth, which commemorates when the last enslaved African Americans learned they were free 155 years ago.

 “Not having a capital letter has felt disrespectful,” said David Lanham, director of communications for the Brooking Institution’s Metropolitan Policy Program.
 “There is a shared cultural identity with Black Americans and that goes through our shared experiences.
 That also goes to the lack of geographic history as a result of slavery.”